KEP-5677: DRA Resource Availability Visibility

 Minimal:

-• KCM: Reuses existing informers, adds small controller
+• KCM: Reuses existing resource.k8s.io/v1 informers for ResourceSlice and ResourceClaim, adds a small controller with its own work queue

 • API server: Standard API operations